TeaWave/Jomo-vixen-clothes/README.md

 # Jomo-vixen-clothes
-Open a text editor copy&past the code and save the file as clothSearch.bat Then run the .bat file
+Open a text editor copy&past the code and save the file as clothSearch.bat\n Then run the .bat file